 - Strawberries and cream – Stir in chopped strawberries, a splash of heavy cream (or coconut milk for a healthier take) and honey into the cooked oatmeal.

 - Carrot Cake - Stir in finely grated carrot, golden brown sugar, raisins, chopped walnuts and ground cinnamon.
-Top with lightly sweetened greek yogurt before serving.
+Top with lightly sweetened greek yogurt before serving, as the carrot oatmeal recipe

 - Pina Colada – Stir in finely chopped pineapple, shredded coconut and a dash of coconut milk into the oatmeal.